 Rainwater tanks are like solar batteries in the garage: able to bring you water when it’s not raining, now they’re getting smarter with Kingspan’s latest innovation called SensiT by measuring water consumption and flows.

-have already lowered pressure on our urban water supplies and stormwater supplies substantially – we can start now and still reap the benefits.
+While installation of tanks and rainwater re-use systems across the majority of urban homes in the late 1990s or earlier would have already lowered pressure on our urban water supplies and stormwater supplies substantially – we can start now and still reap the benefits.

 Kingspan Water & Energy technical and sustainability manager Michael Smit says with large parts of the country currently in drought, increasing the number of tanks might seem counter-intuitive, but it is part of building resilience.